MarkusH/blog/content/Development/2014-08-10__en__using-elasicsearch-as-relational-data-storage.rst

 unique identifier for each school in Berlin (we assume it stands for Berlin School Number).
-The ``ngRoute`` module allows to specify parameter captures in the route definition, so it's very easy to access parts of the current URL in the javascript code.
+The ``ngRoute`` module allows to specify parameter captures in the route definition, so it's very easy to access parts of the current URL in the JavaScript code.
 The route definition for the school detail page is:

 .. code-block:: javascript